 Club Marchon is the BIGGEST party in Las Vegas.
 Over 7,000 Vision Expo attendees come to party using the entire outdoor property at the Paris Hotel.
 Walk to paths to see multiple live acts, Vegas performers and bar destinations.
 You may get a pass to Club Marchon by visiting their booth anytime on Friday.

-Join us for this lunch and exciting program where you will get to network with students from across the country.
+Join us for this lunch and exciting program with optometry and optician students from across the country and Canada.

-Student Education: The Vision Expo Business Experience, Part II (you must participate in both Part I and Part II)
+Choose Your Own Adventure: Part II (you must participate in Part I and Part II)

 Students are invited to a fun Las Vegas bar to mix and mingle with peers before heading out on the town.

 Here’s a program to give you spending money while in Las Vegas.
-Every optometry student will receive a passport in their student packet when they get their attendee badge at the Student Registration Desk.
-For each event or sponsors’ booth you attend that’s listed on the passport, you will be entered for the chance to win one of several $25 gift cards.
-Winners will be drawn at the optometry student party Saturday night, along with 3 - $100 gift cards.
-There will be over 30 chances to win.
+Every optometry and optician student will receive a passport in their student packet when they get their attendee badge at the Student Registration Desk.
+For each event or sponsors’ booth you attend that’s listed on the passport, you will be entered for the chance to win one of several $100 gift cards.

 Enjoy your time at International Vision Expo West in one of the premier hotels Las Vegas has to offer!
 International Vision Expo has worked with a number of hotels to provide you reduced rates.
-Book your hotel here.
-The hotel reservation deadline is August 15, 2014.
+Book your hotel or find other travel discounts.
+The hotel reservation deadline is August 24, 2015.
 A complimentary shuttle bus will transport guests from the listed hotels to the convention center.

 To register as an Optometry Student for Vision Expo West: